 Avoid copying from it.
 Your resume must reflect what makes you uniquely qualified, and it should speak directly to the company and the position.
 You’re bound to get rejected otherwise.

 How do I choose keywords to use in my resume?

 Look at the job description closely in order to find keywords to use in your resume.
-That means, find the skills and other qualifications listed in the job requirements that match yours — and if the employer lists “nice to have” credentials then add those, too, because they will help you stand out even more.
+Look for the skills and other qualifications in the job requirements that match yours.
+If the employer lists “nice to have” credentials then add those, too, because they will help you stand out even more.
 But be honest!
-Only choose words that truly reflect your experience and skills, because chances are you will be asked for details should you get an interview, and you will be expected to put those qualifications to use should you get the job.
+Only choose words that truly reflect your experience and skills, because chances are you will be asked for details should you get an interview, and you will be expected to put those qualifications to use if you get the job.

 How do I reflect a career change or gap on my resume?

 Your resume format can help you explain a career change or a gap in your work experience.
 The functional format, for instance, works well because it emphasizes skills over experience, so your qualifications are clear to employers before they notice inconsistencies in your work history.

 Another way to address job changes or gaps when you build a resume is to explain them in your cover letter.
-In about three sentences or less, explain what you learned from it in a way that assures the hiring manager it won’t happen again (if it’s a gap), or why you feel this job path is the right one for you (if it’s a career change).
+In about three sentences or less, explain what you learned from the change or gap in a way that assures the hiring manager it won’t happen again (if it’s a gap), or why you feel this job path is the right one for you (if it’s a career change).